 Things to Remember

-- COUNTA function in excel works just like COUNT function in excel, except that it includes all non-blank cells and not just those with numerical values.
+- COUNTA function in excel works just like the COUNT function in excel, except that it includes all non-blank cells and not just those with numerical values.

 - COUNTA function does not sum the values of cells; it only counts that they exist.

-- If the arguments provided to COUNTA function are not correct, then it will return an error during run time.
+- If the arguments provided to the COUNTA function are not correct, then it will return an error during run time.

 - COUNTA will also count cells that visually look empty/blank, but actually, they are not and contain invisible characters or an empty string (“”) returned by a formula.